 - Dropped support for Python 3.8. - Dropped support many older dependencies see pyproject.toml for details.
-Generally speaking, Ubuntu 22.04 is our baseline system. - Dropped support 32-bit Windows and Linux.
+Generally speaking, Ubuntu 22.04 is our baseline system.

+- Dropped support for 32-bit Linux wheels.
 You must use a 64-bit operating system, and 64-bit versions of Python, Tesseract and Ghostscript to use OCRmyPDF.
-Many of our dependencies are dropping 32-bit support (e.g. Pillow), and we are following suit. - · Changed to trusted release for PyPI publishing. - pikepdf memory mapping is enabled again for improved performance, now an issue with pikepdf has been fixed. - ocrmypdf.helpers.calculate_downsample previously had two variants, one that took a PIL.
+Many of our dependencies are dropping 32-bit builds (e.g. Pillow), and we are following suit.
+(Maintainers may still build 32-bit versions from source.) - Changed to trusted release for PyPI publishing. - pikepdf memory mapping is enabled again for improved performance, now an issue with pikepdf has been fixed. - ocrmypdf.helpers.calculate\downsample previously had two variants, one that took a PIL.
 Image and one that took a tuple[int, int].
-The latter was removed. - The snap version of ocrmypdf is now based on Ubuntu core22.

-- We now account situations where a small portion of an image on a page reports a high DPI (resolution).
+The latter was removed. - The snap version of ocrmypdf is now based on Ubuntu core22. - We now account situations where a small portion of an image on a page reports a high DPI (resolution).
 Previously, the entire page would be rasterized at the highest resolution, which caused performance problems.
 Now, the page is rasterized at a resolution based on the average DPI of the page, weighted by the area that each feature occupies.
 Typically, small areas of high resolution in PDFs are errors or quirks from the repeated use of assets and high resolution is not beneficial. #1010#1104#1004#1079#1010 - Ghostscript color conversion strategy is now configurable. #1143